jcolinhill/pyilc/README.md

 ```
 param_dict_file: /path/to/input/alternative_paramfile.yml
 ```
 If this is unspecified, the defailt will be used.
 The parameters that can be changed are the temperature for the relativistic SZ evaluation (`kT_e_keV`); and the effective dust temperature and spectral index for the CIB modified black body (`Tdust_CIB` and `beta_CIB` respectively).
+#### Specifying new components to preserve and deproject

+If you want to preserve or deproject a new component whose SED you can parametrize, you should do the following:

+* Add a string specifying your component to the list COMP_TYPES in pyilc/input.py
+* Add the SED to the fg.py by following the implementation of any of the other components.
+Note that you will have to specify the SED both for delta-bandpasses and the SED that should be integrated over a bandpass for the actual-bandpasses case.
+Note that as the maps are always read in in $\mu\mathrm{K}_{\mathrm{CIB}}$  you may need to convert from intensity to temperature with the conversion function dBnudT(nu).

 ## Output structure